 Now you have a family, your pennies just don’t go as far as they used to.
 Accommodation, travel, food and activities are a fraction of what they are in the UK.
 Just be prepared for some light-hearted haggling at times.
 Plus, easyJet have off-season return flights for only £42 per person.
 Now that is very tempting.

-Good selection of Airbnb accommodation available
+Great selection of afforable accommodation available

 The locals absolutely adore children.
 We spent most afternoons just roaming freely around the medina; waving, high-fiving and chatting to locals.
 Even down at the port, the hardened fishermen wanted to meet our boys and teach them how to mend their fishing nets.